Joseph Quinn: Career

+2011–2021: Early roles

 After graduating from LAMDA, Quinn was cast in the BBC One series Dickensian as main character Arthur Havisham.
 He starred in the 2017 four-part series Howards End as Leonard Bast, a young bank clerk, opposite Hayley Atwell.
 That same year, he starred in the short film KIN, and appeared in a season 7 episode of the HBO series Game of Thrones as Koner, a Stark soldier.

 Quinn is also known for his work in theatre, appearing on the London stage at the National Theatre and Off West End.
 He was awarded Best Actor in a Studio Production at the 2017 Manchester Theatre Awards for his performance in Wish List.
 He was named a 2018 Screen International Star of Tomorrow.
 In 2018, Quinn played Enjolras in the BBC One adaptation of Les Misérables and made his feature film debut in Overlord.
 The following year, he starred alongside Molly Windsor in the thriller film Make Up and portrayed Tsarevich Pavel in the Sky Atlantic miniseries Catherine the Great.
 He voiced Will Ladislaw in a BBC Radio 4 adaptation of Middlemarch.
 In 2020, he appeared in the BBC One series Strike and the Mangrove installment of Steve McQueen's television anthology Small Axe.